FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-12-20-create-server.md

 3. Choose the server type that works best for you:
     - **Free** -- a great way to get started at no cost.
 You'll have access to Minecraft and Hytale servers with generous resources to try things out.
     - **Premium** -- unlocks additional games, applications, and extra server resources for a more powerful experience.
+For a detailed walkthrough of the premium checkout process, see [How To Purchase a Premium Server](falix/account/billing/purchasing-server).

 4. Click **Continue** to proceed.